Coco chocolatero

-The coco chocolatero was a cup used to serve small quantities of beverages (such as chocolate drinks) between the 17th century and the 19th century in countries like Mexico, Guatemala and Venezuela.
-It was made of coconut shell, hence its name.
+The coco chocolatero was a type of cup used to serve hot chocolate that developed between the 16th century and the 19th century in both the Viceroyalties of New Spain and the Viceroyalty of New Granada, which included modern-day countries of Mexico, Guatemala, Nicaragua and Venezuela.
+The cup was made of a carved and polished coconut shell, hence its name.
+Unlike its European counterparts coconut cups, like mazers, these cups were not used for wine but were instead accompanied by a set of accessories specifically designed for the consumption of chocolate, such as silver spoons and silk handkerchiefs.

 Elaboration

 During the Viceroyalty of New Spain, the elaboration of this object was possible thanks to the adaptation of the natural coconut palms from the Pacific islands in other territories.
 The hard shells of the coconuts were cleaned and cut to be polished.
 Then, the shells were carved with a burin, decorated with lavish geometric figures, and mounted in complex polished silver works.

 The process of elaboration was carried out in two phases.
 First, the coconut was curved and decorated with metal, shell and semiprecious stone applications.
 Later, the object was mounted in silver, forming a pedestal where the name of the owner, the year, and the place of the manufacturer was written.
 These objects were manufactured in the Americas and different places of Europe, including Germany, Spain and France.

-The popularization of the coco chocolatero recipient is related to the transformation of the cocoa consumption during the colonial period, mostly associated to the use of sugar as a sweetener.
+The popularization of the coco chocolatero recipient is related to the transformation of the cocoa consumption during the Hispanic period of America, mostly associated to the use of sugar as a sweetener.
 The maize dough (or masa) of the beverage was also substituted by milk, a variation much closer to the current chocolate drink.
 This change boosted the use of the coco chocolatero as a luxury item.